File browser

 commit

-- saves the changes to the working directory of the local repository.
+- saves the changes in the working directory of the local repository.
 The command fixes the project state at a certain point in time and saves the history of changes. -

 fetch